Roche Harbor, Washington

 Roche Harbor is a sheltered harbor on the northwest side of San Juan Island in San Juan County, Washington, United States, and the site of a resort of the same name.
 Roche Harbor faces Haro Strait and the Canada–United States border.
 The harbor itself provides one of the better protected anchorages in the islands.
 The harbor is surrounded on the east side by San Juan Island, on the north side by Pearl Island, and on the west and south sides by Henry Island.
 Most of the harbor is 35 to 45 feet (11 to 14 meters) deep.
 Roche Harbor has a small airport used primarily by local residents.

 Roche Harbor is a designated U.S. port of entry.
 A Customs dock occupies a section of the marina, with Customs and Border Protection agents on duty during summer months.
 When agents are not on duty, arriving boaters must call Customs and Border Protection from the Customs Dock.

+History

 Pre-contact to mid-1850s

 What is now Roche Harbor was once part of a thriving Coast Salish community known as whelaalk, or WH’LEHL-kluh, which extended from what is now Roche Harbor to Lonesome Cove opposite Speiden Island and in the mid-1800s had 10 large longhouses.